An inventive way to save Edison's last factory

 "People have a very strong emotional connection to history.
 People will be able to have the same view Edison's workers did 100 years ago.
 That history will be the appeal of this building."

-The first phase is scheduled to open late next year — welcome news to both Parisi and Roth.
+The first phase is scheduled to open late next year — welcome news to both Parisi and Ross.

 "It's been a long and winding road," Parisi says, "but this kind of investment on Main Street is great for our downtown.
 One project can spur others, and most importantly, spur the neighboring community to pick itself up."

-"There's no denying that this will certainly be a shot in the arm for Main Street and the park to have that rehabilitation next door," Roth says.
+"There's no denying that this will certainly be a shot in the arm for Main Street and the park to have that rehabilitation next door," Ross says.

 "In New Bedford, Sarah Delano famously said, 'If you bulldoze your heritage, you become just anywhere.'
 If you knock down the last remaining Edison factory building and put in another cookie-cutter strip mall, you will become just like any other place in America -- you'll lose your community character, a part of your soul."